 Fighting Feelings of Hopelessness

 When you’re stuck in a state of depression, it can feel impossible to get out.
-Sometimes it feels like you are folding in on yourself, whirling even further down into a spiral of despair.
+Sometimes, it feels like you are folding in on yourself, whirling further into a spiral of despair.
 You get down on yourself for being depressed, making you feel more depressed!

 It’s an irregular cycle, but people have more control over their mental health than they sometimes realize.
 It’s not easy because depression saps your energy and your sense of optimism about friends, work, school, and other things in your life.
 Taking the first step is the hardest part.